MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

 If you receive the message, "Cannot find the certificate and private key to use for decryption," verify the axdataenciphermentcert and svc-AXSF$ AXServiceUser ACLs.

-If the credentials.json file has changed, take the following action, depending on the status of the environment in LCS.
+If the credentials.json file has changed, the action you should take depends on the status of the environment in LCS.

 - If your environment appears deployed in LCS, do the following:
     1. Go to your environment page and click the **Maintain** button.